11 Magical Harry Potter Gifts for Your Favorite Muggles

 Die-hard Harry Potter fans love nothing more than when a friend or family member finally falls under the spell of J.K.
 Rowling’s beloved book series.
-So, it’s no coincidence that big-name brands like, Pottery Barn, LEGO, and Williams-Sonoma have created incredible collections of Harry Potter merch just in time for Back to Hogwarts Day.
-Here are 10 ways you can help Hogwarts wannabes channel their inner wizards!
+So, it’s no coincidence that big-name brands like Pottery Barn, LEGO, and Williams-Sonoma have created incredible collections of Harry Potter merch.
+Here are 11 ways you can help Hogwarts wannabes of all ages channel their inner wizards!

 Pottery Barn has released an enchanting collection that pulls inspiration from the four houses of Hogwarts, including luggage, lap desks and velvet robes emblazoned with the colors and crests of Gryffindor, Hufflepuff, Ravenclaw, and Slytherin.
 Other items pay homage to Harry’s owl, Quidditch and the Deathly Hallows symbol.
 This golden snitch clock would be a great pick for Potter fans of all ages.

 This mustard-hued sweater is available for kids ages 2–12.
 The jumper features a majestic, furry owl and it's one piece of Potterverse-inspired clothing your kiddo will absolutely cherish.